Humans usually have 46 chromosomes (23 pairs) in each cell.

 A rearrangement (translocation) of genetic material between chromosomes 9 and 22 causes a type of blood-forming cell cancer called chronic myeloid leukemia.

 This slow-growing cancer leads to an overproduction of abnormal white blood cells.
-Common features of the condition include excessive tiredness (fatigue), fever, weight loss, and an enlarged spleen.
+Standard features of the condition include excessive tiredness (fatigue), fever, weight loss, and an enlarged spleen.

 Opitz G / BBB syndrome

 A deletion in one copy of chromosome 22 can cause Opitz G / BBB syndrome.
-This condition causes several abnormalities along the midline of the body, including widely spaced eyes (ocular hypertelorism), difficulty breathing or swallowing, brain malformations, distinctive facial features, and genital abnormalities in men.
+This condition causes several abnormalities along the body’s midline, including widely spaced eyes (ocular hypertelorism), difficulty breathing or swallowing, brain malformations, distinctive facial features, and genital abnormalities in men.

 A small percentage of individuals with schizophrenia have a small deletion ( microdeletion ) in a region of chromosome 22 called 22q11.
 Schizophrenia is a mental health disorder that affects a person’s thinking, sense of personality, and perceptions.

 The 22q11 region contains several genes that are believed to affect the risk of schizophrenia.
-Losing one or more of these genes can affect the brain in ways that increase the risk of developing this disorder.
-However, the relationships between these gene losses and the development of the disorder are not well understood.
+Losing one or more of these genes can affect the brain to increase the risk of developing this disorder.
+However, the relationships between these gene losses and the development of the disease are not well understood.

-In addition to schizophrenia, some people with this deletion have additional signs and symptoms that include a condition called 22q11.2 deletion syndrome (described above).
+In addition to schizophrenia, some people with this deletion have additional signs and symptoms that include 22q11.2 deletion syndrome (described above).

 22q11 microdeletions are among the many factors being studied to help explain the causes of schizophrenia.
 A host of genetic and environmental factors, most of which are still unknown, likely contribute to the risk of developing this complex condition.